erik-norlin/CARMEN/README.md

 The program allows one to observe how the water flow dynamics over a particular real world region in Morocco is being directly affected by the landuse and soil type.
 With this program, one can artificially switch the landuse and soil type of the region to all infrastructure, all forest and real world data to see how the water dynamics change with respect to the landuse and soil type.

 ### How to run the project ###
 There's no installation required to run this project.
 Just connect to the repository and run the main program.
-To choose between different soil types over the studied region, simply uncomment the lines of code in both the main program and the CellObject class where it specifies soil type.
+To choose between different soil types over the studied region, simply uncomment the lines of code in both the main program and the CellObject class where it specifies landuse and soil type.
 Then, run the program and observe the magic (plots are found in the Plots folder).

 ### Creators of this project ###
 * Thibault Desjonquères,